 a) The rights of students are covered by the Americans with Disabilities Amendment Act (ADAA) and Section 504 of the Rehabilitation Act of 1973.
 The Individuals with Disabilities Education Act (IDEA) NO LONGER APPLIES.

-b) Students may find their accommodations in college to be different than the accommodations that they were eligible for in high school even if the learning situation is otherwise unchanged.
+b) Students may find their accommodations in college to be different than the accommodations they were eligible for in high school, even if the learning situation is otherwise unchanged.

 c) Colleges are not required to make substantial and fundamental alterations to curricula as part of disability accommodations.

 d) College personnel expect to work with students rather than parents.
 Laws governing confidentiality make communications with parents more restrictive.